PawelJastrzebski/java-bindgen/README.md

 To be determined.
 If you like the project, please consider giving it a ⭐, filing an issue ❗, or submitting a pull request (PR) ✅.
 Your feedback and contributions are highly appreciated!

 - [GitHub](https://github.com/PawelJastrzebski/java-bindgen)

+#### Alpha ❗

+This crate was developed and tested on Linux so more tests are needed to ensure that it works on all platforms.
+Multiplatform jar support allso needs more testing.

 <br />